-21. Sections 25 and 26 of the principal Act are hereby repealed.
+20. Sections 25 and 26 of the principal Act are hereby repealed.

-- 22. Section 27 of the principal Act is hereby amended by the insertion after subsection 25 (1) of the following subsections: - "(1A) Any Proclamation issued under section 25(1), before the commencement of the Protection of Constitutional Democracy against Terrorist and Related Activities Amendment Act, 2022, remains valid and has the same force and effect as a notice announced by the Minister of Finance under section 26A(1) of the Financial Intelligence Centre Act, or in a notice given by the Director of the Financial Intelligence Centre under section 26A(3) of the Financial Intelligence Centre Act - (1B) Any action taken in pursuance of a Proclamation issued under section 25(1), before the commencement of the Protection of Constitutional Democracy 35 against Terrorist and Related Activities Amendment Act, 2022, remains valid.".
+21. Section 27 of the principal Act is hereby amended by the insertion after subsection (1) of the following subsections:

+"(1A) Any Proclamation issued under section 25(1), before the commencement 45 of the Protection of Constitutional Democracy against Terrorist and Related Activities Amendment Act, 2022, remains valid and has the same force and effect as a notice referred to in section 26A(3) of the Financial Intelligence Centre Act.
+(1B) Any action taken in pursuance of a Proclamation issued under section

+25(1), before the commencement of the Protection of Constitutional Democracy 50 against Terrorist and Related Activities Amendment Act, 2022, remains valid.".